AlphaKretin/bastion-bot/README.md

 `triviaLocks` is an object with server IDs as keys and an array of channel IDs as the properties.
 If a server is in the object, the trivia game can only be player in the channels listed in the array.
 This field is optional - if it is missing, Bastion will default to what you see above, and you can configure it through Bastion even if you don't run the copy using the `.tlock` command.

-`botOwner` is the Discord user ID of the user you consider to own the bot, likely yourself, for the sake of administrative functions.
+`botOwner` is an array of Discord user IDs of the users you consider to own the bot, likely including yourself, for the sake of administrative functions.
 This field is optional - if it is missing, such functions will be disabled.

 `scriptFunctions` is the name of the JSON file Bastion will load containing information about the YGOPro API's functions - details on this file below.
 This field is optional - if it is missing, searching for functions will be disabled.